SHELLSCRIPTING-PROJECT/TERRAFORM/Day-2/01-providers.md

   instance_type = "t2.micro"
 }
 ```
+In this updated Terraform configuration:

+ # required_providers block

+    specifies that the aws provider should be sourced from hashicorp/aws with a version constraint of ~> 3.79, meaning it will use version 3.79 or any compatible updates.

+# aws_instance "example"

+   resource defines an EC2 instance with an Amazon Machine Image (AMI) ID of "ami-0123456789abcdef0" and an instance type of "t2.micro".

+This configuration is minimal and does not include advanced dependencies or module structures.
+It's suitable for quickly launching a basic EC2 instance within AWS, as long as the AWS provider and required version are available in the environment.

 The best way to configure providers depends on your specific needs.
 If you are only using a single provider, then configuring it in the root module is the simplest option.
 If you are using multiple providers, or if you want to reuse the same provider configuration in multiple resources, then configuring it in a child module is a good option.
 And if you want to make sure that a specific provider version is used, then configuring it in the required_providers block is the best option.